 - Continuing use of sober support groups

-Treatments for chronic relapse take place at The Summit Prairie Recovery Center state-of-the-art Treatment facilities in Pennsylvania and Tennessee.
-Our drug Treatment centers will provide you with a comfortable, home-like setting.
-During your stay, you will also receive care and attention from a warm, empathetic and highly experienced drug Treatment team.
+Treatments for chronic relapse take place at The Summit Prairie Recovery Center state-of-the-art Treatment facilities in Raleigh ND.
+Our drug treatment centers will provide you with a comfortable, home-like setting.
+During your stay, you will also receive care and attention from a warm, empathetic and highly experienced drug treatment team.
 The Summit Prairie Recovery Center addiction treatment centers offer the most effective treatments available for the goal of achieving long-term recovery.

 Chronic Relapse Prevention